-Learn the basics of visualizing and analyzing geographic information and creating your own maps in a Geographic Information System (GIS).
-We will introduce open source and proprietary GIS software options and let attendees choose to work through exercises using ESRI ArcGIS (proprietary) and/or Quantum GIS (QGIS) (open source).
-Learn to work with data from the MIT Geodata Repository, analyze the data, and create maps that can be used in reports and presentations.
+Learn the basics of visualizing geographic information and creating your own maps in a Geographic Information System (GIS).
+We will introduce open source and proprietary mapping and GIS software options and let attendees choose to work through exercises using ESRI ArcGIS (proprietary) and/or Quantum GIS (QGIS) (open source).
+Learn how to read and interpret maps and data and use basic cartography principles to create maps that can be used in reports and presentations.

 There are many websites and databases that include census and demographic data.
 How do you find them?
 Which is the best for your project?
 We’ll explore sources of US and international data and provide tips for finding additional datasets.
 For those interested in mapping, we’ll teach you the steps necessary for creating customized maps.

 Learn how to tell a story with your map by adding photographs and videos or creating a customized map viewer using a Web App.
 No coding required!

 Before you can start a research project, you need data!
 Learn about the different types of spatial data, resources for accessing it, and how to understand and organize it.
 At the end of this workshop you will be ready to work with spatial data.
 This workshop is appropriate for GIS users of all levels as well as those who intend to work with spatial data outside of GIS software.

 Many people use buffers in a GIS to estimate distances from a place or event, but buffers don’t allow for the fact that we usually travel on paths and roads, not as the crow flies.
 The Network Analyst extension in ArcGIS gives you the capability of creating buffers based on travel time or distance along roads and finding optimal routes using existing road networks.